DanMorriss/lumos-online-banking/README.md

 #### Tables

+The Tabulate was used to disaply data in tables.
 Data is displayed in tables for easier understanding by the user.
 The following data is displayed in tables:
 - Username & PIN
 - Account Balance
 - All users

+#### Slow Typing

+The sleep library was used to delay the speed of displaying some text.
+This was to allow the user time to process the information.
+There are two uses of this:
+- Delay before displaying a while line of text or information.
+- A staggered 'typing' effect when the text is displayed at reading speed.

 ## Features
 ### Existing Features